wazuh/wazuh-documentation/source/getting-started/use_cases/containers_security.rst

 Container level
 ---------------

 In order to get visibility at a container level, you can deploy the :ref:`Wazuh agent <wazuh_agent>` to a Kubernetes DaemonSet container.
 This kind of deployment ensures that the Wazuh agent will run in all nodes of your Kubernetes cluster.
-Besides, other Kubernetes Pods will be able to send data (e.g. application log messages) to the DaemonSet container, so the agent can process it and forward it to the :ref:`Wazuh server <wazuh_manager>` for security analysis.
+Besides, other Kubernetes Pods will be able to send data (e.g. application log messages) to the DaemonSet container, so the agent can process it and forward it to the :ref:`Wazuh manager <wazuh_manager>` for security analysis.

 Example of security alerts at a container level: